mineo333/Qogchamp/README.md

 ## Design Philosophy Exploited

-The Linux Kernel devs within the MM subsystem have a peculiar philosphy for dirty page writeback within the page cache.
+The Linux Kernel devs within the MM subsystem have a peculiar philosophy for dirty page writeback within the page cache.

 In the Linux kernel, each page is described by 2 descriptors: the `struct page` and `pte_t`.
 The `struct page` is the main thing that is used and contains lots of information about page caches, LRU, zones, slab allocation, and more. `pte_t` on the other hand is used by the MMU for page management and fits the page descriptor specification as described in Intel Manual Volume 3.
 For page management, the Linux kernel mainly uses `struct page` and almost always ignore `pte_t`.